 [&]quot;31....
 Whether expedition and an urgent rolled up hearing would be appropriate in the context of any future PCW [i.e. prohibition on collective worship, in response to the Covid-19 pandemic in UK, in conjunction with the "lockdown"] and any future prompt challenge to its legality invoking Article 9, is an open question.
 But if those steps are appropriate in those future circumstances, in the judgment of the Court dealing with that situation, then they will be granted.
-If they are not granted, it is because they are not appropriate response which would justify, in the public interest, allowing the present claim to proceed by means of an "historic" analysis of the justification for the PCW in the circumstances as they were in and after March 2020 or May 2020.
+If they are not granted, it is because they are not appropriate.
+That is as it should be.
+There is nothing here approaching any deficit in the Court's ability to provide an appropriate response which would justify, in the public interest, allowing the present claim to proceed by means of an "historic" analysis of the justification for the PCW in the circumstances as they were in and after March 2020 or May 2020.
 The correct position in principle is - and has to be - that the Courts have, and will always seek to discharge, the responsibility of delivering practical and effective justice, consistently with the overriding objective...